 The Little Database: A Poetics of Media Formats

 3D Scanning, Bronze Age Swords, and Social Networks: Using data to reconstruct shared knowledge

-This day long symposium considered the value of curating digital exhibits, communicating with online audiences, and implementing new digital assignments in the classroom.
-We will also held hands-on workshops to help projects get started.
+This day-long symposium considered the value of curating digital exhibits, communicating with online audiences, and implementing new digital assignments in the classroom.
+We also held hands-on workshops to help projects get started.

 The symposium explored the possibilities of using Omeka across the university and imagining the future of digital exhibit building at the University of California.
 The featured keynote address by Patrick Muray-John: "How can you tailor your Omeka site, and Why?" by Patrick Murray-John, Research Assistant Professor and Omeka Developer Manager at the Roy Rosenzweig Center for History and New Media at George Mason University.

 Videos from the Symposium: